 If you have already started your doctorate at a university outside of Germany and your supervisor at that “home university” now recommends a binational procedure, we advise you and your current supervisor to look for a supervisor here at Leipzig University.
 This is where it often helps to have existing academic and personal contacts.
-Present your dissertation project to the Leipzig professor and request written confirmation of his or her intention to supervise your doctorate.
+Present your dissertation project to the Leipzig professor and request written confirmation of their intention to supervise your doctorate.
 As soon as you have received this, you are free to apply to our university.

 If you meet all the formal requirements, you will receive a letter of admission, which you can then use to apply for a visa (if required).
-Applying as an individual doctoral candidate is possible at any time and not subject to fixed deadlines.
+Applying as an individual doctoral researcher is possible at any time and not subject to fixed deadlines.

 If you have already started your doctorate at Leipzig University and your supervisor now recommends a binational procedure with an institution outside of Germany, we advise you and your current supervisor to look for a supervisor at the foreign university.
 The second university must also have the right to award doctorates.
 This is where it often helps to use the existing academic and personal contacts of your supervisor in Leipzig.
-Present your dissertation project to the potential supervisor and request written confirmation of his or her intention to supervise your doctorate.
+Present your dissertation project to the potential supervisor and request written confirmation of their intention to supervise your doctorate.

 Have you consulted your supervisors and decided in favour of a binational procedure?
 The next step is to prepare an individual agreement with both of the universities that will be involved.
 This agreement sets out the formalities for your binational doctorate.
 Please note the doctoral regulations of the Leipzig University faculty at which your binational doctorate will be conferred.